Knowledge Hub

 Directors personal guarantees

-A personal guarantee is frequently a requirement of a bank when lending to a company, especially when providing an overdraft facility.
-It may also be required of a landlord when entering into the lease of a company premises.
-Some particularly strong trade creditors might insist on it before dealing with a company, although this is more rare.
+A personal guarantee is often a requirement of a bank when lending to a company, especially when it provides an overdraft facility.
+It may also be required of a landlord when entering into the lease of a commercial premises.
+Some particularly strong trade creditors might insist on it before dealing with a company, although this is not as common.
 Invoice discounters may also request a personal guarantee, along with the usual security by way of fixed and floating charges.

-What is the risk to directors on a company insolvency if they have provided a personal guarantee?
+What is the risk to a director on a company insolvency if they have provided a personal guarantee?

 Generally, when a company goes into formal insolvency the return to a company’s creditors are limited to the company assets available, and the directors are protected by the ‘corporate veil’ which means their liability personally is only up to the value of their shareholding.

-However, if there are insufficient assets available to meet company debt, which is almost inevitable on a company insolvency, then a lender who has the benefit of a personal guarantee from the directors will usually take a two pronged approach to recovering their loans.
-They will seek this both from the company itself, and also personally from the directors.
+If there are insufficient assets available to meet company debt, which is almost inevitable on a company insolvency, then a lender who has the benefit of a personal guarantee from the directors will usually take a two pronged approach to recovering their loans.
+They will seek to recover their debt both from the company itself, and also personally from the directors.

 How can we help?